Hungary–Israel relations: 21st century

 In the 21st century, Hungary is known as one of the closest allies of Israel in Europe, breaking the European consensus many times and standing on Israel's side.
 The Hungarian and Israeli leaders have both made official visits many times.

+In July 2018, Hungarian Prime Minister Viktor Orbán visited Israel.

 In 2019, Hungary opened a trade office in Jerusalem, recognizing it as an integral part of Israel de facto.

 On 21 May 2020, the Hungarian Minister of Foreign Affairs has spoken to his Israeli colleague and told him that "Hungary will always stand beside Israel".
 He also criticized Europe for its "politic hypocrisy".
 Later that year, the two countries have decided to co-operate in the field of Space-research.

 On 18 May 2021, Hungary blocked the EU from taking a formal position on 2021 Israel–Palestine crisis.
 Hungary's Foreign Minister Péter Szijjártó accused the EU of opposing Israel.
-"I have a general problem with these European statements on Israel..., These are usually very much one-sided, and these statements do not help, especially not under current circumstances, when the tension is so high." - he told.
+"I have a general problem with these European statements on Israel," he said.
+"These are usually very much one-sided, and these statements do not help, especially not under current circumstances, when the tension is so high."

 In January 2022, Israeli Prime Minister Naftali Bennett thanked his Hungarian counterpart, Prime Minister Viktor Orbán, for the Hungarian government’s consistent support of Israel at international forums.

+In October 2023, against the background of the beginning of Gaza war, Orbán made pro-Israel statements: "Hungary will not allow any rallies supporting "terrorist organisations," he said, as cited by Reuters; "It is shocking that there are sympathy rallies supporting the terrorists across Europe," Orban said, referencing the European fallout from the Hamas attack on Israel." as reported by Reuters.

+In September 2024, amid reports of exploding pagers and walkie-talkies in Lebanon, early investigations revealed the devices used were not manufactured by the Tavisa-freed company, Gold Apollo, but manufactured by a Budapest-based company licensed to reuse the Gold Apollo name.

+In April 2025, Israeli Prime Minister Benjamin Netanyahu visited Budapest, despite the International Criminal Court's arrest warrant for Netanyahu for alleged war crimes and crimes against humanity in the Gaza Strip.
+Orbàn announced that Hungary would be withdrawing from the ICC due to its attempted prosecution of Israeli officials.

+In July 2025, Hungary banned Irish rap trio Kneecap for three years ahead of festival, citing national security threat over support for Hamas and Hezbollah.

+Trade

+Israel and Hungary trade is also influenced by the EU - Israel Free Trade Agreement from 1995.

+Tourism

+Hungary is very popular among Israeli tourists, and since 1994 Hungary and Israel have visa-free agreement.